SergeyShustikov/PRISM/README.md

 - An architecture that scales.
 This architecture has proven to scale to hundreds of engineers working on the same codebase and apps with hundreds of RIBs.

 <h1> Documentation </h1>
-To get started with RIBs, please refer to the PRISM documentation.
+To get started with PRISM, please refer to the PRISM documentation.
 This describes key concepts on PRISM, from what does it  for, PRISM structure and common use cases.

 <h6>Inspired by Uber RIBs.</h6>